-Mrs JILLIAN SKINNER (North Shore-Minister for Health) [4.15 p.m.]: I move:

-That this bill be now read a second time.
+The Hon.
+SARAH MITCHELL (Parliamentary Secretary) [12.38 p.m.], on behalf of the Hon.
+John Ajaka: I move: That this bill be now read a second time.

+I seek leave to have the second reading speech incorporated in Hansard.

+Leave granted.

 I am pleased to bring before the House the Health Services Amendment (Paramedics) Bill 2015.

-The bill proposes to amend the Health Services Act 1997 to restrict use of the title "paramedic" and to make it an offence for any person to use the title of "paramedic" if they do not hold the required qualifications.
-The required qualifications will be set out in regulations under the legislation.
-Paramedics are highly skilled health professionals who provide emergency health services to injured and sick people.
-Paramedics work with a wide range of patients-from those with low acuity to those in primary care through to advanced life support and intensive care.
-Their patients cover a life span-from birth, to paediatrics, to geriatrics.
-They perform complex health procedures and interventions, including emergency medical assessment; lifesaving resuscitation and defibrillation; the administration of drugs of addiction, such as morphine; manage complex burns or spinal injuries and they do so in challenging or uncontrolled settings.
+This bill proposes to amend the Health Services Act 1997 to restrict use of the title paramedic.

+Paramedics are highly skilled health professionals who provide emergency health services to injured and sick persons.
+Paramedics work with a wide range of patients from low acuity and in primary care through to advanced life support and intensive care.
+Their patients cover the life span from birth through paediatrics to geriatrics.
+They perform complex health procedures and interventions, including emergency medical assessment, lifesaving resuscitation and defibrillation, the administration of drugs of addiction, such as morphine, managing complex burns or spinal injuries, and they do so in challenging or uncontrolled settings.

 Paramedics are often at the front line, saving lives and ensuring patients are treated and managed appropriately until the patient can be transported to hospital.
 It can be highly stressful and, unfortunately, sometimes dangerous work.
-Members will agree with me when I express my gratitude for the work that paramedics do in our society.
-It is no surprise that of all the professions, paramedics rate most highly in the community.
+I think honourable members will agree when I express my gratitude for the work paramedics do in our society.

 Paramedics can be contrasted with individuals providing first aid services.

-First-aiders provide a wonderful service to our community and many do so voluntarily.
-They are found on our sports fields and at community events assisting members of our communities.
-All members can agree that our communities benefit from their hard work, dedication and community spirit.
+First aiders provide a wonderful service to our community, with many first aiders doing so voluntarily-they are often found on our sports fields and at community events assisting members of our community.
+Again, I think all honourable members can agree our community benefits from their hard work, dedication and community spirit.

 There is an effective range of measures in place in New South Wales to regulate paramedics and ensure the protection of the public from unsafe practices.
+For example:
-For example, the vast majority of paramedics in New South Wales are employees of the Ambulance Service of NSW and are subject to employment conditions of the service and the NSW Health Code of Conduct.

-The possession and administration of drugs by paramedics is regulated under the New South Wales Poisons and Therapeutics Goods legislation.
-Paramedics in New South Wales are also subject to the Code of Conduct for Unregistered Health Professionals in New South Wales, which sets out a number of important ethical standards for unregistered health practitioners such as practising in a safe and ethical manner, adopting standard precautions for infection control, not practising under the influence of drugs or alcohol, and not engaging in a sexual relationship with a client.
+- · The vast majority of paramedics in New South Wales are employees of the Ambulance Service of New South Wales and are subject to employment conditions of the service and the New South Wales Health Code of Conduct. - \cdot The possession and administration of drugs by paramedics is regulated under the New South Wales Poisons and Therapeutics Goods legislation. - New South Wales paramedics are also subject to the Code of Conduct for Unregistered Health Professionals in New South Wales.
+The code of conduct sets out a number of important ethical standards for unregistered health practitioners: such as practising in a safe and ethical manner, adopting standard precautions for infection control, not practising under the influence of drugs or alcohol and not engaging in a sexual relationship with a client.
 Breaches of the Code of Conduct for Unregistered Health Practitioners can be investigated by the Health Care Complaints Commission, which has the power to make a prohibition order in respect of serious breaches of the code.
 Any person can make a complaint in respect of alleged breaches of the code.